Kong/kong-oauth2-hello-world/README.md

      http://127.0.0.1:8001/apis/test.com/plugins/
 ```

-This will output a response including an auto-generate `provision_key` that we need to use later:
+This will output a response including an auto-generated `provision_key` that we need to use later:

 ```json
 {